Real estate purchase contract: terms and conditions

 Correct and proper identification of the contracting parties

-Every valid real estate purchase contract must contain at least two parties who have agreed to certain terms and conditions and have signed the contract as a result.
-For the purposes of registration in the Land Registry, it is necessary to clearly specify the seller and the buyer.
+Accurate identification of the contracting parties is essential to the smooth running of any property purchase.
+Every valid real estate purchase contract must include at least two parties who have agreed to certain terms and, as a result, have signed such a contract.
+For the purposes of registration in the Land Registry, it is necessary to clearly specify the person selling and the person buying.
 It is important that the identification details of both parties are given, preferably taken from their identity cards.

 What must be stated?
 Record the name, surname, birth number, permanent home address and, where applicable, the delivery address of the seller, as well as the name, surname, birth number, permanent home address and, where applicable, the delivery address of the buyer.